 I feel like this is the biggest reason that I love fall.
 Every year I look forward to watching the trees go through their color shift before dropping their leaves.
 How long this lasts depends on the year.
 Some years they change slowly over a few weeks, while other years it happens in a matter of days.
 So far, this year seems to be on the slower side.
 Some trees have started to change but many remain green.
 Once the majority of trees have their leaves changing, we will go for a drive down the highway to take it all in.

 While baking is something that I do all year round, I really enjoy it in the fall.
 Since it is cooler outside, the incentive to heat the house and get something out of it is strong.
 The smells of freshly baked goods is a great bonus.
 Of course, there are also tons of new recipes to try as fall seems to be a time when everyone is sharing their recipes, especially those that involve apples and pumpkin.
-These cinnamon raisin scones are a great quick recipe to try this fall.
+These apple oatmeal muffins are a great recipe to try this fall.

 This one may sound strange if you know me since I’m usually not a fan of the cold.
 However, those crisp fall mornings are quite pleasant.
 It also means that wearing a sweater makes more sense.
 Where I live, I wear a sweater most of the year, but fall is the sweater weather I look forward to.

 When I think of fall, pumpkins always come to mind.
 In fact, many people have pumpkin on the brain.
 Whether it’s those pumpkin spiced lattes or pumpkin recipes, it is the buzzword this time of year.
 Let’s not forget about the joy of going into a pumpkin patch to pick a pumpkin or two for decorations or for jack-o-lantern carving.